Markov1987/Challenge_1/README.md

 ## Analysis and Challenges

-To asses the question, we executed two technial analysis over a reviewed and modified basis, we also created some extra variables to provide some additional information.
-Main challenge was to work with large data basis, not only for the data inself but because of the diversity and the potential unobservable variables affecting outcome.
+To assess the question, we executed two technical analyses over a reviewed and modified basis, we also created some extra variables to provide some additional information.
+Main challenge was to work with large data basis, not only for the data itself but because of the diversity and the potential unobservable variables affecting outcome.
 To increase our explanation ability, we focused in specific categories/ subcategories of projects.
-Additional minor challenges included Data with uncommond formats and measurements that we needed to adjust to provide accesible insights.
+Additional minor challenges included Data with uncommon formats and measurements that we needed to adjust to provide accessible insights.

 ### Analysis of Outcomes Based on Launch Date